KatrinaFrost/Customer-Service-App/README.md

-#Fianal GA Project- CS: Helpdesk
+#Final GA Project- CS:Helpdesk

-#Imagine a world with one place you can store and organise those links?
+My inspiration for this project came from my experience in the customer service industry.
+I used many tools including help desks and wanted to recreate my own.

+I have used the Sentiment Gem to mark messages's based on their positive or negative comments to ensure messages are prioritised.

-#My project uses, HTML, Bootstrap and Ruby on Rails.
+#My project uses, HTML, Bootstrap, SCSS and Ruby on Rails.
+Also uses devise, sentiment and rails-admin gems.

 I also used: